 A strong internal audit department can take one of many forms, depending on your size, shape, and available resources:

 - Outsourced – The entire internal audit cycle is outsourced to a third party.
 You’ll have access to industry expertise and best practices, variable costs replace fixed staffing costs, and independence is ensured.
-Your current internal audit personnel’s time can then be allocated to core banking functions where they can provide more value.
+Current personnel’s time can then be allocated to core functions where they can provide more value.

 - Co-sourced – A third party works with your internal audit personnel to provide additional hours or special expertise, as needed.
-You will still have access to best practices.
+Your organization will still have access to best practices.

 - Internal – Your internal audit personnel complete all internal audit functions.
 The benefit of utilizing internal personnel include familiarity with the organization and its policies and procedures, no engagement letters/contracts, and ongoing communication with management.
-A third party may still advise your internal personnel.
+A third party may still advise your internal personnel, or review its plan on a regular basis providing a report on effectiveness to those charged with governance.

 The costs resulting from a breakdown in controls have the potential to be higher than the costs of maintaining a strong internal audit department.
 Developing a strong, risk-based internal audit function will help you to monitor your internal controls and resolve the fear of the unknown.